Spider201866/Alan_web/README.md

 To reset local data or clean up test files:

+- **Resetting User Data:** User data is now stored in an SQLite database.
-- **Resetting User Data:** To clear `user-info.json` and `user-history.json` (used by the legacy record server), you can simply delete these files from the project root.
-They will be recreated as empty files on the next server startup or data submission.
+    - **Locally:** Delete `alan-data.db` from the project root.
+It will be recreated on the next server startup.
+    - **Test Environment:** Delete `test-alan-data.db` from the project root if it persists after tests.
+    - **Production (Railway):** Data is stored on a persistent volume (`/data/alan-data.db`).
+Resetting this would typically involve accessing the volume directly or implementing a specific API endpoint for data clearing (not currently implemented).
 - **Resetting One-Time Passwords:** One-time passwords are managed in the `.env` file.
 To reset them, modify the `ONE_TIME_PASSWORD_HASHES` variable in your `.env` file.
-- **Cleaning Test Artifacts:** Automated tests are designed to clean up after themselves.
-If any temporary test files persist, they are typically located in `tests/temp/` and can be safely deleted.
+- **Cleaning Test Artifacts:** Automated tests should ideally clean up `test-alan-data.db`.
+If any other temporary test files persist, they are typically located in `tests/temp/` and can be safely deleted.

 ---